 Social Security Calculation

-If you expect to be making a higher annual income in the near future then you should consider using a different metric, like a flat dollar amount, to consider your savings rate and retirement needs against.
+One limitation of retirement income replacement percentage is that it doesn’t do well for someone with low income due to schooling or other unfortunate circumstances.
+It also doesn’t work as well for people who have many expenses paid for or financed and are able to live off lower incomes.
+For example, a college student that hasn’t started their career yet or someone still living with their parents.
+In these cases, you should consider using a different metric, like a flat dollar amount, when considering your savings rate and retirement needs.
 Savology does this by giving everyone a minimum income replacement need of at least 1.5 times the poverty line in retirement.
-This comes out to be roughly $25,000 of annual income needed in today’s dollars.
-This number will increase with inflation.
-If you are making less than this, the retirement section of your financial plan in Savology will be based off of this minimum standard of living.
+This number comes out to be roughly $25,000 in today’s dollars.
+If you are making less than the 1.5x poverty threshold, we base the retirement section of your financial plan in Savology on this minimum standard of living.